maksimKorzh/go/README.md

 Another reson is that latest networks are simply too strong.

 # How strong is it?
-Dan level is around FOX 1 dan, it beats CrazyStone [1d] and looses to CrazyStone [2d]<br>
+Dan level is around OGS 1 dan<br>
-Kyu level is around FOX 5 kyu, it's around of GnuGo 3.8 strength.<br>
+Kyu level is around OGS 5 kyu<br>
-Its "understanding" is around FOX 2 dan but it often dies due to lack of tactical reading, however against weaker players its tesuji moves feel quite severe.

 # How can I use it?
  - play in <a href="https://maksimkorzh.github.io/go/">web browser</a> on desktop or mobile device